Northern Europe Cruises

 Catch a glimpse of the Northern Lights

-The northern lights can be seen from anywhere in the far northern hemisphere, but the best place to hunt for the dazzling natural phenomenon, also known as aurora borealis, remains north Norway.
+The northern lights can be seen from anywhere in the far northern hemisphere, but the best place to hunt for the dazzling natural phenomenon, also known as aurora borealis, remains in northern Norway.
 Norwegian cruise line Hurtigruten offers special astronomy voyages visiting the prime aurora zone, while Marella Cruises has a ‘Seeking the Northern Lights’ sailing that also takes in Flam, Geiranger and Olden.

 Relax in an Icelandic thermal pool